Mrs Shutt is the curriculum lead for Geography.

 Please refer to the geography long term plan for a breakdown of individual year groups.
 Class teachers deliver the geography curriculum throughout the year.

 Through our geography lessons, pupils should learn key vocabulary and be able to apply their geographical skills to a range of geographical enquiries.
 Specific skills will have been developed including:

 The effectiveness of the Geography curriculum will be evaluated in discussions with the Head teacher, teaching staff and the Geography coordinator.
 Resources, teaching methods, pupils’ experiences and needs will be identified and priorities for amendments to the policy and in- house support will be established.

 Support is identified through:

-At The Trinity, we want the children to have thoroughly enjoyed learning about geography, therefore encouraging them to undertake new life experiences now and in the future.
+At The Trinity, we would like the children to have thoroughly enjoyed learning about Geography, therefore encouraging them to undertake new life experiences now and in the future.

 Some useful website links:

 For understanding scale, compasses, direction and symbols -